pegli/alloy-ti_touchdb/README.md

 }
 ```

+Edit the model source file and add a new property named `dbname` to the `adapter` object.
+The
+value of this property should be the name of the local TouchDB database that you will be using
+to store this model.

 Collections in alloy-ti_touchdb map to [TouchDB views](http://guide.couchdb.org/draft/views.html).
 Each model is associated with a design document that holds one or more views used to fetch collections
 of the model.
-In order to fetch collections in Alloy, you must specify the design doc name by adding
+In order to fetch collections in Alloy, you must specify the design doc name by changing
-a property named `design_doc` to the `adapter` object in the model source file.
+the value of the `collection_name` property to the name of the design document.
 You can optionally
 specify the default view to use to fetch collections by adding a `views` property to the `adapter`
 object as well: